-Purchase accounting depreciation and amortization and non-operating pension and postretirement benefit (credit) cost are not allocated to our operating segments because these costs are excluded from our measurement of each segment's operating performance for internal purposes.
+Purchase accounting depreciation and amortization, and impairment and non-operating pension and postretirement benefit cost(credit) are not allocated to our operating segments because these costs are excluded from our measurement of each segment's operating performance for internal purposes.
 If we were to allocate these costs, we would attribute them to each of our segments as follows (in millions):

 Year Ended September 30,

-2022 2021
+2023 2022 2021

-Purchase accounting depreciation and amortization
+Purchase accounting depreciation and amortization, and impairment ·

-Intelligent Devices \$ 2.5 \$ 2.7 \$ 2.9
+Intelligent Devices \$ 4.7 \$ 2.5 \$ 2.7

-Software & Control 69.0 19.2 6.7
+Software & Control 68.5 69.0 19.2

-Lifecycle Services 31.4 32.1 30.8
+Lifecycle Services 190.2 31.4 32.1

-Non-operating pension and postretirement benefit (credit) cost
+Non-operating pension and postretirement benefit cost (credit)

-Intelligent Devices \$ (3.5) \$ 14.1 \$ 7.4
+Intelligent Devices \$ 21.2 \$ (3.5) \$ 14.1

-Software & Control (3.5) 14.1 7.4
+Software & Control 21.2 (3.5) 14.1

-Lifecycle Services (4.8) 18.8 9.9
+Lifecycle Services 28.3 (4.8) 18.8

-ADJUSTED INCOME, ADJUSTED EPS, AND ADJUSTED EFFECTIVE TAX RATE RECONCILIATION

-Adjusted Income, Adjusted EPS, and Adjusted Effective Tax Rate are non-GAAP earnings measures that exclude non-operating pension and postretirement benefit cost, purchase accounting depreciation and amortization attributable to Rockwell Automation, change in fair value of investments, and Net loss attributable to noncontrolling interests, including their respective tax effects.
+ADJUSTED INCOME, ADJUSTED EPS, AND ADJUSTED EFFECTIVE TAX RATE RECONCILIATION depreciation and amortization, and impairment attributable to Rockwell Automation, change in fair value of investments, and Net loss attributable to noncontrolling interests, including their respective tax effects.
+Purchase accounting depreciation and amortization, and impairment attributable to Rockwell Automation includes an accounting charge related to goodwill impairment for our Sensia joint venture.
+The tax effect of the purchase accounting depreciation and amortization, and impairment attributable to Rockwell Automation includes the tax effects on the Sensia joint venture goodwill impairment and related Sensia tax asset valuation allowances.
 Non-operating pension and postretirement benefit cost is defined as all components of our net periodic pension and postretirement benefit cost except for service cost.
 See Note 14 in the Consolidated Financial Statements for more information on our net periodic pension and postretirement benefit cost.
 We believe that Adjusted Income, Adjusted EPS, and Adjusted Effective Tax Rate provide useful information to our investors about our operating performance and allow management and investors to compare our operating performance period over period.
 Adjusted EPS is also used as a financial measure of performance for our annual incentive compensation.
 Our measures of Adjusted Income, Adjusted EPS, and Adjusted Effective Tax Rate may be different from measures used by other companies.
 These non-GAAP measures should not be considered a substitute for Net income attributable to Rockwell Automation, diluted EPS, and effective tax rate.